wraith/wraith/doc/UPDATES.md

   * Fix ban/exempt/invite masking not working with 10-char idents.
   * Fallback to ISON if the server falsely claims to support MONITOR.
   * Fix bot not auto-opping after just connecting.
+  * Fix invites not being applied in -dynamicinvites channels when +i is set.

 # 1.4.6
   * Disable demo TCL support by default to prevent confusion during build.